mrTimofey/frontizer/README.md

 ## Installation and configuration

-From project folder:

 ```
 npm install
+node init [--appPort={application port}] [--livereloadPort={liereload port}]
 ```

-Create files *assets/js/main.js* and *assets/styles/main.styl*.

-Default configuration is stored in *config.deafult.json*.
-You can create *config.json* and rewrite any default option.

-Configuration options are:
-* appPort - application port
-* livereloadPort - livereload server port (false to disable livereload)
+This will install all needed npm packages, create main style and JavaScript files and initilize config.

+Default configuration uses 3000 as appPort and 35729 as livereloadPort

 ## Running